cooper/wikifier/doc/blocks.md

 ## Map

-A key-value map data type.
-It can be used for the parameters of other blocks.
+An *ordered* key-value map data type.
 Many other block types inherit from this when they accept key-value options.

 Yields no HTML.